Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 Price: $499 for complete bundle

-The thing I love most about this 3D scanner is its design.
+The best thing about this 3D scanner is its design.
 This device comes in a sleek and foldable design, so you can keep your scanner and workspace neat.

-However, I recommend this for professionals or experienced and not for beginners because you need to be knowledgeable enough with 3D printing and editing to produce usable results.
+However, I recommend this for professionals or experienced and not for beginners because you need to be knowledgeable enough with 3D printing and editing to produce usable results using this 3D scanner.
+Otherwise, you won’t enjoy this or you will have a hard time using this.

-In addition, this 3D scanner required a 4 GB dedicated graphics card memory for high-resolution scans.
-Most common laptops won’t be able to do much in this device.
+In addition, this 3D scanner requires a 4 GB dedicated graphics card memory for high-resolution scans.
+Thus, most common laptops won’t be able to do much in this device.

 Accuracy: Within ± 0.1mm